Route 66 Times header image

 Kiwanis Kiddieland - In 1948 the Kiwanis Club built children's rides from surplus US Army WWII material.

-The Municipal Park Stadium was built as a WPA project in 1937-38.
-It was originally an outdoor amphitheater but was converted to a ballpark.
-It was made of Fieldstone and the bleachers could hold 3,000 spectators and called the old Rock Stadium.
+The stadium in the Municipal Park was built as a WPA project in 1937-38.
+It was originally an outdoor amphitheater but was converted to a ballpark affectionately known as "the Rock".
+It was made of Fieldstone and the bleachers could hold 3,000 spectators.
 It was used by a team in the Kansas-Oklahoma-Missour League from 1946-1952.
-It is now known as the Carl Lewton Stadium in honor of a former teacher, principal and coach.
+It was officially known as the Carl Lewton Stadium in honor of a former teacher, principal and coach.

 This is the Municipal Park Swimming Pool and Bathhouse.